ravachol/kew/README.md

 make USE_DBUS=0 -j
 ```

+To erase traces of your kew listening, you also need to delete the library.dat file in ~/.config/kew.

 ## Layouts

 It's possible to define your own layout in kew.
 How to make one is described in [LAYOUTS-HOWTO.md](layouts/LAYOUTS-HOWTO.md)